 - Orlando Regional Medical Pavilion, an outpatient center, opened on Orlando Regional’s downtown campus.

 - Inaugural ONE NIGHT event raised nearly a quarter of a million dollars for the Orlando Regional Level One Trauma Center.

 - Orlando Regional Rehabilitation Institute became one of only 23 iBOT® Mobility System fitting and training centers nationally.

 - The Heart Center at Arnold Palmer Hospital for Children became the only implant center in Florida for a national migraine study.

 - The Heart Center performed a rare heart surgery on a 16yearold whose heart was nearly split in half in a car crash.
 Only a handful of successful cases have been reported in world medical journals.

 - Orlando Regional received the prestigious NOVA award from the American Hospital Association (AHA) in recognition of effective, collaborative programs focused on community health.

 - Orlando Regional again selected as a Top 100 Company for Working Families by the Orlando Sentinel.

-- Orlando Regional Healthcare Foundation and Arnold Palmer Medical Center Foundation raised $21.8 million to further the Orlando Regional mission.
+- Orlando Regional Healthcare Foundation and Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies raised $21.8 million to further the Orlando Regional mission.

 - Orlando Regional Healthcare was designated an “Employer of Choice” in the top 10 percent of exceptional places to work nationwide.